 Only if the amount of the green fees, cart rental and other attendant expenses are less then $25.00.
 This same rule applies for sporting events.
 A public official may only accept a ticket in excess of $25.00 to a sporting event when he or she has a ceremonial duty.
 For example, crowning the homecoming queen at a football game is considered a ceremonial duty.
-This exception only applies in limited circumstance.
+This exception only applies in limited circumstances.
 Call the Commission for guidance before you offer free tickets to a public servant for performing a ceremonial duty.

 23. What if I forget to report something?